 So, demographic segmentation is breaking your customer demographics into segments to better study their preferences, distastes, and buying tendencies.

 A demographic could be any group of people who share a characteristic.
 For example, babies, teenagers, or the elderly are each a demographic.
 Dog owners and cat owners.
 Or people who are single versus people who are married.

 People can belong to several demographic groups at once.
 Forexample, you could be a dog-owning senior who’s single.
 Then you’d belong to three of the different demographic populations mentioned above!

-But marketers generally look at one or two variables at a time.
+Marketers generally look at one or two variables at a time.
 A person who is looking to sell dog toys won’t particularly care if you’re single.
 Instead, that toymaker will only use target market demographics of dog ownership.

 In demographic marketing segmentation, groups are typically based on these demographic characteristics:

 Included in demographic segmentation are the following segments: